NREL/disco/docs/source/overview.rst

 Overview
 ********

-This section gives an overview about DISCO, what DISCO can do, what DISCO workflow looks like, and the main steps to run DISCO workflow.
+This section gives an overview about DISCO and its workflows.

-DISCO can be used for distributed grid system simulation with further analysis.
+DISCO can be used for distributed grid system simulation analysis.
-The analysis types are shown below, behind the scenes, PyDSS support the simulations for each type of analysis.
+The analysis types are:

 * snapshot impact analysis
 * hosting capacity analysis (based on snapshot impact analysis results)
 * time series impact analysis
 * upgrade cost analysis

-The diagram below shows the DISCO workflow,
+The diagram below shows the DISCO workflow:

 .. image:: images/DISCO-Workflow.png
    :align: center

 As shown from the diagram, the main steps to run an analysis workflow are:

-* Prepare the OpenDSS models with given data source.
+* Prepare the OpenDSS models with a given data source.
-* Transform the source OpenDSS models into DISCO models with deployments.
+* Transform the source OpenDSS models into DISCO models.
-* Configure JADE jobs using DISCO with prepared DISCO models as inputs.
+* Configure JADE jobs with the DISCO models.
-* Submit jobs using JADE, and wait for job completion.
+* Run the jobs with JADE.

 Data Sources
 ============

-Currengly, DISCO supports several types of data sources (or feeders) in OpenDSS data formats.
+DISCO supports OpenDSS models in several data formats:

 #.
 GEM Model, Grid-connected Energy systems Modeling